 Our jail injury lawyers are currently investigating claims that inmates contracted coronavirus while in jail.
 While there are many variables to these cases, we are most interested in inmates who died or suffered permanent injuries as the result of exposure to coronavirus while in jail.
 (We also are interested in any claims of prison staff who died or suffered permanent injuries as the result of coronavirus contracted in jail although proving where the virus was contracted will be more difficult.
 Typically, staff claims are considered workers compensation claims.)

-For more information, please visit our jail medical neglect information page.
+For more information, please visit our jail medical neglect information and Louisiana prison lawsuit pages.
 Ready to see if you have a case?
 Contact us online or by email at [hidden email].

 Although we try and answer every call, we are often overwhelmed and can’t return every call.
 Please be sure you leave a detailed message and note that we limit our practice to wrongful death, very serious injury cases, inmate miscarriages and sexual assaults by prison staff.